johnsonjoshua16/johnsonjoshua16/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm a dedicated Software Engineer at **Staple**, passionate about building scalable, user-friendly software solutions that make a difference.
+I'm a dedicated Software Engineer at **Staple** level, passionate about building scalable, user-friendly software solutions that make a difference.
 With a good foundation in development, I enjoy tackling complex technical challenges and delivering clean, efficient code that powers real-world applications.

 ### 🔧 What I Do
     - Craft robust and maintainable software.